-While the results of this study are incredibly promising, it is not without its challenges and detractors.
-First, there were only 14 participants, and second, the diets were not followed as closest as researchers would have liked.
+While the results of Johns Hopkins’ study are incredibly promising, the study still faced challenges and detractors.
+First, there were only 14 participants, and second, the two diets weren’t followed as closely as researchers would have liked.

-Still, they were able to measure ketones in the urine.
-And then, they linked results to the ketosis.
-This is promising and warrants further investigation.
+Still, researchers were able to measure ketones in the urine.
+And then, linked results to the ketosis.
+The results of the study are still promising and warrants further investigation.

-With more and more cases of dementia, cognitive decline, and Alzheimer’s every day, we desperately need a cure.
+With an increasing number of dementia cases, cognitive decline, and Alzheimer’s, we desperately need a cure.
 Diet may be the answer.
-Studies such as this preliminary one point to lifestyle, diet, and ketosis, rather than medication, as the answer.
+Studies, such as the John Hopkins preliminary one, point to lifestyle, diet, and ketosis, rather than medication, as the answer.
 The Keto Zone Diet may improve cognition and may be the answer we need.